 To address this need, we develop optical gas sensor systems utilizing mid-infrared (mid-IR) graphene photodetectors for the wavelength range from 2 to 5 µm.
 Existing mid-IR detectors are typically based on compound semiconductors which hinder the development of low-cost systems.

-Arne Quellmalz received a M.Sc. degree in Electrical Engineering from Hamburg University of Technology (Germany) in 2016.
+In 2016, he received a M.Sc. degree in Electrical Engineering from Hamburg University of Technology (Germany).
 He specialized in Nanoelectronics and Microsystem Technology and performed his master thesis at RISE Acreo in Stockholm (Sweden) which is entitled "Design, Process Integration and Characterization of Silicon Nanowires for Biosensing in Lab-on-a-Chip Applications".

 In 2014, he participated in an exchange program at Uppsala University and conducted a research visit at the division for Nanotechnology and Functional Materials.
 He contributed to a research project about nanocellulose materials for biomedical applications such as virus removal by filtration.